 How much do virtual phone numbers cost?

-Because virtual phone numbers run on cloud-based platforms, the cost to get one is fairly reasonable – usually around $12/month for a single virtual phone line, with the ability to let other users access that number for nominal additional cost.
+Because virtual phone numbers run on cloud-based platforms, the cost to get one is fairly reasonable – usually around $30/month for a single virtual phone line, with enhanced business texting capabilities and the ability to let other users access that number for nominal additional cost.
 Compare that to the cost of your standard wired telephone line, and the savings are quite evident.

 What about voice quality with virtual numbers?